microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/overview.md

 ### Save
 - This function saves the configurations of each plugin so that they can be loaded the next time.

+### Score
+- The user query is executed against each of the plugins and the result list view is updated with results from each of the plugins.
+- The ordering of the results is based on the `Score` of each Result.
+- Each plugin assigns a score to a result based on it's relevance.
+The results with higher scores are displayed higher in the list view and vice versa.